 Its activities are many and varied and include the following:

 The organization and promotion of all domestic national competitions across both contact and non-contact versions of the game.

 The organization and promotion of the national teams in international competition.

 The promotion of the game to people of all ages, backgrounds and abilities and the provision of opportunities for their engagement and development.

 The regulation of the game on and off the field of play through oversight of its rules.

-The representation of the British game to national and international partners, be they sporting organisations, federations or commercial interests.
+The representation of the British game to national and international partners be they sporting organizations, federations or commercial interests.